lostfictions/twoot/README.md

 npm install twoot
 # OR
 yarn add twoot
+# OR
+pnpm i twoot
 ```

-full api documentation forthcoming. for now, you can check
-[`example.ts`](example.ts) and the typescript `.d.ts` definition files that are
-included when you install the package; they include docstrings.
+full api documentation forthcoming. for now, you can check [`example.ts`](example.ts) and the typescript `.d.ts` definition files that are included when you install the package; they include docstrings.